25+ Years of Kendall Betts Horn Camp

-This unique seminar and retreat offers intense daily schedules and the curriculum is tailored to the needs and goals of each individual participant.
+This unique seminar and retreat offers an intense daily schedule, and the curriculum is tailored to the needs and goals of each individual participant.

-A non-competitive atmosphere of fun and camaraderie in the idyllic country setting of a White Mountains New Hampshire camp
+A noncompetitive atmosphere of fun and camaraderie in the idyllic country setting of the White Mountains of New Hampshire.

 World Class Instructors

 The faculty of KBHC includes the top players and teachers in the United States and beyond.
 Campers work with these renowned soloists, members of top orchestras, and faculty of illustrious schools of music in individualized settings.
 Our faculty spans genres and teaching styles, and includes specialists on solo works, orchestral playing, improvisation, jazz, and natural horn.

 “I have made so many lasting friendships through KBHC”

 Kendall Betts History and Philosophy of KBHC